Raphael-Boichot/The-TinyGB-Printer/README.md

 So the push button has 3 functions depending on the context:
 - At boot, choosing the mode (tear or automatic mode);
 - In tear mode, converting to image file after printing;
-- After an abort, clearing the printer state;
+- After an abort (whatever mode), clearing the printer from unfinished printing;

 A new folder is created at each boot/RESET.
 Each image file has a unique ID.
 Flashes during printing indicate flux of data and access to SD card.
 Color of flashes indicates the mode (green for automatic mode, blue for tear mode).